Information, communication and reporting

 - Human Rights Steering Committee

 - Values Training Review Team

 - Value Assurance Reviews

-- Risk Management Committees in the different units
+- Risk Management Committees in the various units

 - Dedicated discussions with the Executive Committee on the Corporate Risk Assessment and the outcome of the Letter of Representation process

 The Letter of Representation (LoR) is a biannual process whereby DSM’s units provide a comprehensive overview of incidents and risks to the Managing Board.
-The units report their identified short-term and emerging risks according to four categories: generic & strategic; operational; financial & reporting; and legal & compliance.
+The units report their identified short-term and emerging risks according to five categories: strategic, operational, financial, compliance, and reputational.
 The LoR also documents the mitigation actions defined in respect of these risks.
 A formal sign-off by each unit director is required.
 The output of the LoR process is discussed in the Executive Committee as well as the Audit Committee of the Supervisory Board.
-The material incidents are reported in the section What still went wrong in 2020.
+The material incidents are reported in the section What still went wrong in 2021.

 Top and emerging risks